Robert Berdella: Increase in brutality

 On the afternoon of June23, Berdella and Pearson watched the movie Creepshow 2 together before eating lunch.
 As the two "[drove] around" Kansas, the young man began jokingly referring to his practice of robbing gay men in Wichita; this disclosure finalized Berdella's decision to hold Pearson captive.
 That evening, Berdella ensured Pearson became intoxicated before injecting him with chlorpromazine and moving him down to his basement, where he bound Pearson's hands above his head, then linked the rope he had used for this purpose to a brick column, before injecting Pearson's larynx with drain cleaner.
 He then brought an electrical transformer to the basement.

 According to Berdella, Pearson was by far the most cooperative of his six murder victims.
 On the fifth day of his captivity, having by this stage endured torture such as the repeated administration of electrical shocks with the transformer, and the breaking of several hand bones with an iron rod to render him submissive, Berdella deduced Pearson had earned his trust as to his continued cooperation in his sexual and physical abuse.
 As a form of reward, Pearson was moved to the second floor, with Berdella first informing Pearson that if he continued to cooperate, he would not continue to inflict as much pain upon him as he had done so while he had been held captive in the basement.
 Throughout the latter part of his six weeks of captivity, Pearson trained himself to sleep without moving, so that he did not antagonize Berdella and thus invite further torture or return to the basement.

 After six weeks of captivity, Pearson deeply bit into Berdella's penis before screaming he could not continue to tolerate his ongoing poor treatment.
 In response, Berdella killed Pearson by first bludgeoning him into unconsciousness with a tree limb, then suffocating him with a bag and ligature, before driving to the hospital to receive treatment for his wound.
-Pearson's body was later dismembered in the basement, and his head initially stored in a plastic bag inside Berdella's freezer before being buried in the backyard.
-(Note: In his subsequent confessions to investigators, Berdella stated he had dismembered the bodies of Sheldon, Wallace, Ferris, and Stoops in the bathtub in his third floor bathroom, whereas the bodies of Howell and Pearson had been dismembered in his basement.)
+Pearson's body was later dismembered in the basement, and his head was initially stored in a plastic bag inside Berdella's freezer before being buried in the backyard.
+(Note: In his subsequent confessions to investigators, Berdella stated he had dismembered the bodies of Sheldon, Wallace, Ferris, and Stoops in the bathtub in his third-floor bathroom, whereas the bodies of Howell and Pearson had been dismembered in his basement.)